thejaykobe/k3os/README.md

 # NOTES

 I'm still working on migrating the container code to git from docker hub.
-There are some issues I'm working through, but feel the current release is stable enough to push to production based on my test & production clusters running stable for over a week now.
+There are some issues I'm working through, but feel the current release is stable enough to push to production based on my production clusters running stable for over a week now.

-In order to upgrade to this version you will have to use the upgrade template here -> https://github.com/thejaykobe/k3os/blob/master/overlay/share/rancher/k3s/server/manifests/system-upgrade-plans/k3os-latest.yaml - you will also have to add or update the label on your nodes with the following info -> k3os.io/upgrade=1.28.15-1.1-production
+In order to upgrade to this version you will have to use the upgrade template here -> https://github.com/thejaykobe/k3os/blob/v1.28.x/overlay/share/rancher/k3s/server/manifests/system-upgrade-plans/k3os-latest.yaml

+You will also have to add or update the label on your nodes with the following info -> "kubectl label nodes --all 'k3os.io/upgrade=1.28.15-1.2-production' --overwrite"

 # k3OS